flarum/docs/docs/composer.md

 > Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you. — [Composer Introduction]([https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md))

-Each Flarum installation consists primarily of Flarum Core and a set of [extensions](extensions.md).Each of these has its own dependencies and releases.
+Each Flarum installation consists primarily of Flarum core and a set of [extensions](extensions.md).Each of these has its own dependencies and releases.

 Back in the day, forum frameworks would manage extensions by having users upload zip files with the extension code.
 That seems simple enough, but issues quickly become evident: